-Since the outbreak of the war, the German Government has made available more than 12.5 billion euro in bilateral support; this aid includes a substantial winter assistance programme, helping those who have fled Ukraine, and assisting efforts to investigate war crimes as well as humanitarian mine clearance operations.
+Since the outbreak of the war, the German Government has made available more than 14.2 billion euro in bilateral support for Ukraine; this aid includes a substantial winter assistance programme, helping those who have fled Ukraine, and assisting efforts to investigate war crimes as well as humanitarian mine clearance operations.

 Military support for Ukraine

 Ukraine must be able to defend itself against Russian aggression.
-Germany is therefore supporting Ukraine by supplying arms and equipment from its Bundeswehr stockpiles, as well as from defence industry deliveries that are paid for with funds from Germany’s Enable & Enhance Initiative.
-When providing assistance, the German Government tailors its aid to the needs of Ukraine and continuously looks for other areas, e.g. air defence, in which it can give additional support.
+Germany is therefore supporting Ukraine by supplying arms and equipment from its Bundeswehr stockpiles, as well as from defence industry deliveries that are paid for with funds from the German Government’s budget.
+When providing assistance, the German Government tailors its aid to the needs of Ukraine and continuously explores where it can step up its assistance, e.g. with regard to air defence.

 For a current overview of military support click here.

 For as long as Russia continues to brutally attack Ukraine, there must be consequences.
-Germany and its European partners have responded by imposing a massive and unprecedented package of sanctions: cutting Russia off from international financial markets, substantial import and export bans, especially in the spheres of advanced technology, industry and energy, a price cap for Russian oil, wide-ranging import bans, e.g. on Russian coal, petroleum, iron and steel products, as well as gold, severe measures targeting Russia’s aviation sector, and sanctions targeting Russia’s President Putin, Foreign Minister Lavrov, further political and military decision-makers, war criminals, propagandists and the network of oligarchs that supports them.
+Germany and its European partners have responded by imposing massive and unprecedented sanctions: cutting Russia off from international financial markets, substantial export bans, especially in the spheres of advanced technology, industry and energy, a price cap for Russian oil exports to third countries, wide-ranging import bans, e.g. on Russian coal, petroleum, iron and steel products, as well as gold, severe measures targeting Russia’s aviation sector, and sanctions targeting Russia’s President Putin, Foreign Minister Lavrov, further political and military decision-makers, war criminals, propagandists and the network of oligarchs that supports them.

 For more on the sanctions that are currently in effect, click here.